wouterfennis/omp-travel-time/SECURITY.md

    - Steps to reproduce
    - Potential impact
    - Suggested remediation (optional)
-3. Expect acknowledgment within 5 business days.
+3. You will receive an acknowledgment after maintainers review; response timing may vary based on availability.

 ## Handling Process